 It’s the seemingly innocuous question we all ask when meeting someone new: “What do you do?”
 At grant recipient Creative Clay, the teen and adult students have developmental disabilities.

 Creative Clay offers a variety of arts programs for adults and children with disabilities, veterans and those in health care settings, according to Executive Director Kim Dohrman.
-Local artists work, and sometimes volunteer as teachers, to those with cognitive, physical or emotional challenges.
+Local artists work with and sometimes volunteer as teachers for individuals with cognitive, physical or emotional challenges.

 Dohrman says it’s about more than dollars.
 “PCF staff really do connect person-to-person with our organization.
 They actually want to get to know us and what we’re doing.
-I feel like the people at Pinellas Community Foundation really care.
+I feel like the people at Pinellas Community Foundation really care.”

 “A lot of my artwork is Mayan and Aztec designs,” said a smiling 25-year-old Ali.
 “I had my own solo exhibition and sold a painting and two decorated guitars.”

 “It took me forever to do this work with my own hand, my own time, my own patience,” 20-year-old Tanisha beamed as she showed off her Minion-themed snowman statue.
 “And I get to sell my art.
 It makes me feel like I’m a rich lady!”